AkshatAdsule/resume/resume.typ

   details: [
     - Worked with students and senior developers to maintain MyInfoVault, an all-encompassing platform for academic personnel
     - Developed 10+ new features in a complex and mature Java Spring web application as per the needs of actual users
-    - Collaborated on an ongoing UI refresh and transitioned existing JSP pages to modern technologies such as Vue.js and Angular
+    - Collaborated on an ongoing UI refresh and transitioned existing JSP pages to modern technologies such as Vue.js ],
-  ],
 )